-Dr. Jorge Cuadros, CEO
+Dr. Jorge Cuadros, CEO, EyePACS

 The principal cause of permanent blindness in the present working age is due to diabetic eye disease, in particular Diabetic Retinopathy (DR).
 “It afflicts more than 93 million people worldwide, and in the U.S. alone it causes blindness in about 24,000 people each year,” posits Dr. Jorge Cuadros, CEO, EyePACS.
 Though it is advisable to undergo timely eye examinations, diabetic patients do not attend the regular tests due to many reasons including poor access to convenient and affordable care.
 EyePACS solves this problem by using telemedicine, making it convenient for diabetic patients to take retinal evaluations with a digital retinal camera during their normal primary care visits in any centre.
 With its strong Information Science background, Eye Picture Archive Communication System, or EyePACS enables referrals to specialist providers where patients could be screened remotely and advised in a primary care setting.